 Heat is provided by a natural gas fired forced air furnace.
 The furnace is located in the garage.
-The furnace was just recently installed.
+The furnace is approximately 29 years old.
 The input rating of the furnace is 80,000 BTU.
 This BTU rating is typical of a home of this size and age.